Enkimdu

 Enkimdu (𒀭𒂗𒆠𒅎𒁺) was a Mesopotamian god associated with agriculture and irrigation.
-He is best known from the poem Dumuzid and Enkimdu, but in laments he was instead connected with the god Martu, who like Dumuzi could be described and depicted as a shepherd.
+He is best known from the poem Dumuzi and Enkimdu, but in laments he was instead connected with the god Martu, who like Dumuzi could be described and depicted as a shepherd.

 Character

 Enkimdu was an agricultural god.
-He was called the "lord of embankments and ditches."
-The god Lugal-epara, "lord of ditch and dyke," who appears in the god list An = Anum without an explanation provided, might be another name of Enkimdu due to resembling this epithet.
+He was called the "lord of embankments and ditches".
+The theonym Lugal-epara, "lord of ditch and dyke", attested in the god list An = Anum without an explanation provided, might be another name of Enkimdu due to analogous meaning to said epithet.
 An Akkadian form of the title is also attested, bēl iki u palgi.
 In the same god list, Enkimdu appears as one of the "cultivators" (ab-ším) of Nabu.
+However, in the Old Babylonian forerunner of this text he is instead placed among deities representing various professions in a section focused on Enki and his entourage.
 His character has been compared to Enbilulu's.
 It has been proposed that he was worshiped in Umma as the personification of the irrigation system, though the evidence is scarce.

 In laments, Enkimdu could be associated with Amurru.
 One bilingual text of this genre which enumerates exactly a hundred deities places him near the end of the list alongside the likes of Šumugan, Mesanga-Unug, Martu (Amurru), Gubarra (Ašratum) and Latarak.
-Another, dated to the Old Babylonian period, lists Enkimdu, Martu, Šumugan, Numušda and Ištaran.
+Another, dated to the [Old Babylonian period, lists Enkimdu, Martu, Šumugan, Numušda and Ištaran.